 Procedures to make online applications for building permits have been created.
 Inspections are still required to comply with the RCO (Residential Code of Ohio) or OBC (Ohio Building Code), however, some may now be completed by remote methods other than in-person, such as through photography, videography or third person approved special inspector.
 Detailed information on these new procedures can be found online at https://www.north-olmsted.com/building-division/

 To obtain a continuance of your case, please contact the Mayor’s Court office at (440) 716-4156 for instructions.
 Those persons cited may waive their right to attend court and pay their citation by check or money order mailed to City Hall, utilizing the payment drop box at the Police Department or payment online at www.ohioticketpayments.com.

 North Olmsted Senior Center

 The Oxcart Pantry continues to provide food assistance for residents in need; however, the building is closed to the public until further notice.
 All service requests must be made by phone at (440) 716-4165.
 Voicemails will be returned as soon as possible; please keep in mind we have limited office hours.
 We are distributing by appointment only on Wednesday afternoons using a drive-through procedure.
 We will not accept walk-in service requests.
-We are not accepting individual or group donations of goods at this time, see our flyer for details.
+We are only accepting donations of cleaning products and personal hygiene items at this time, see our flyer for details.
 Financial donations can be made online and will be used to purchase food through the Greater Cleveland Food Bank.
 Persons in need may also contact First Call for Help at 211 for other assistance.

 Community Diversion Program/Juvenile Traffic Intervention Program

-Hearings for the Community Diversion Program and Juvenile Traffic Intervention Program will continue in May via virtual meeting.
+Hearings for the Community Diversion Program and Juvenile Traffic Intervention Program are being conducted via virtual meeting.
 If you have questions about your case, please contact Youth and Family Services by phone at (440) 716-4166.
-We are working to update policies and procedures to handle existing cases as needed.

 North Olmsted Recreation Center